travis-ci/docs-travis-ci-com/user/languages/csharp.md

 #### Support for .NET Core 2.2.*

 In order to build projects which target SDK 2.2 and higher you might need to specify a specific Linux distro.
-Distros `bionic` and `xenial` are know to work with versions higher than 2.2.
+Distros `bionic` and `xenial` are known to work with versions higher than 2.2.

 To specify a distro, change your yml file to contain a `dist` element: